A Responsible B Corp Company

 Sustainable sourcing

-By sourcing fair trade, Non-GMO and organic ingredients mostly from Quebec, La Fourmi considerably reduces its environmental impact, while offering you high-quality products that are just as tasty as they are good for your health.
+By sourcing fair trade, non-GMO and organic ingredients mostly from Quebec, La Fourmi considerably reduces its environmental impact, while offering you high-quality ingredients in all its products.

-La Fourmi’s production process stands out as an exception.
-We produce on demand, recycle our losses and boast a very minimal environmental impact compared to the majority of similar companies
+La Fourmi’s production process stands out as the exception.
+We produce on demand, recycle our losses, and boast a very small environmental footprint when compared to others.

 The most eco-friendly packaging!